 Doctors usually refer patients to phlebologists or vein doctors if their condition is advanced and warrants specialized treatment.
 However, as a patient, you can make this decision for yourself and seek out specialized care for your condition, too.

 A phlebologist will assess your problem by reviewing your medical history and examining your legs.
 A typical medical imaging tool used by vein doctors is a dopple ultrasound, which allows them to visualize leg veins and blood flow.
 Based on the results of the evaluation, the vein doctor will plan your treatment.
 Leg vein treatments are usually customized to the patient, and the vein doctor can adjust treatments based on the outcomes of the current recommendation.

 As mentioned earlier, venous disorders can cause pain and discomfort, and both symptoms are enough to seek help.
 Other symptoms include:

 - Frequent leg cramps

 - Thickening or discoloration of skin on the legs

 - A feeling of fatigue and heaviness in the legs

 - Slow-healing wounds or leg ulcers

-Vein Disease Treatment in Kansas City, Liberty, Marshall, MO, and Leavenworth, KS
+Vein Disease Treatment in Kansas City & Liberty, MO

 Dr. Scott Darling at Missouri Vein Specialists is a triple board-certified, ABVLM-certified phlebologist or vein doctor in Kansas City and Missouri.
 Dr. Darling provides comprehensive treatments, from customized conservative, non-surgical recommendations to highly advanced minimally invasive treatments for a range of venous diseases.